Li Jin Hao

-Jin Hao Li is a Singaporean stand-up comedian.
-He was nominated for the Best Newcomer award at the 2024 Edinburgh Festival Fringe.
+Li Jin Hao (李金昊) is a Singaporean stand-up comedian.
+He was nominated for Best Show by the Edinburgh Comedy Awards in 2026, and the Best Newcomer award at the 2024 Edinburgh Festival Fringe.

 Early life

-Li was born in China and raised in Singapore where he completed mandatory conscription in the Singaporean army.
+Li was born in China and raised in Singapore, and completed mandatory national service.
 He was educated in Film Studies at St Andrews University in Scotland, where he was also a member of the comedy revue.

 Career

-He reached the final of the Chortle Student Comedy Award in 2022.
+Li reached the final of the Chortle Student Comedy Award in 2022.
 He was a finalist in the BBC New Comedy Awards in 2023.

-He performed his one-man show Swimming In A Submarine at the 2024 Edinburgh Fringe Festival in his one-man Edinburgh debut.
+He performed his one-man show Swimming in a Submarine at the 2024 Edinburgh Festival Fringe in his one-man Edinburgh debut.
 The surrealism in the show was noted by The Guardian which described it as combining "dreams with reality", whilst noting that "the whole thing feels like a dizzying trip to the deep underwater unknown", and "nothing short of a revelation" by Rolling Stone.
 He was nominated for the Best Newcomer award at the Festival.
 The show was also nominated for Best Newcomer at the Comedians’ Choice Awards at the Festival.

-In October 2024, he was a finalist for the Sean Lock Comedy Award on Channel 4.
+In October 2024, Li was a finalist for the Sean Lock Comedy Award on Channel 4.

+In 2026, Li performed his new show Falling From a Moon at the Edinburgh Festival Fringe and was nominated for Best Show by the Edinburgh Comedy Awards.